Revanth221/dt_done/task1/README.md

 - **PUT /api/v3/app/events/:id**: Update an existing event by ID (with image upload).
 - **DELETE /api/v3/app/events/:id**: Delete an event by ID.

-### Image Handling in POST Request

-When a user submits an image in a POST request to the `/api/v3/app/events` endpoint:

-1. The image is first stored locally.
-2. Then stored image is uploaded to Cloudinary.
-3. Then URL of the uploaded image is obtained from Cloudinary.
-4. Then `image` field is set to obtained URL not the path of image.
-5. And then event is stored in database.
-6. This ensures that the uploaded image is accessible from anywhere when requested.

 ## Key Files

 ### app.js

-The main entry point of the application.
-It sets up the Express server, connects to the database, initializes services, and defines routes and middleware.
+The main entry point of the appl, sets up Express server, connects to database, initializes services, and defines routes and middleware.

 ### event.route.js

-Defines the routes related to event operations and uses the respective controller functions to handle requests.
+Defines routes related to event operations and uses the respective controller functions, middlewares to handle requests.

 ### event.controller.js

-Contains the logic for handling event-related operations such as fetching, creating, updating, and deleting events.
-It utilizes services and middleware for database interactions and error handling.
+Contains logic for handling api endpoints.
+Utilizes services, utilities for database interactions and error handling.

 ## Middleware